dotnet-IGet/IGet/README.md

 - use editor shortcuts to jump to a handler's method immediately.
 - have a shorter StackTrace in case of an error.
 - have more control to design complex processes.
-- IGet is easier to understand than MediatR and it therefore might save money.
+- IGet is easier to understand than MediatR and it therefore might save time and money.
 - IGet is extremely lightweight - less code often means fewer bugs.

 IGet has only one responsibility - instantiating classes with their dependencies injected - but with this you can create MediatR-like structures easily.
 A basic IRequest-IRequestHandler structure needs less code if you use IGet and complex structures such as INotification-INotificationHandler are completely under your control.